yoember/yoember.github.io/index.md

 </nav>{% endraw %}
 ```

-#### Using `Ember.RSVP.hash()` for downloading more models in the same route
+#### Using `Ember.RSVP.hash()` to retrieve multiple models in the same route

-For downloading more models in the same route we have to use `Ember.RSVP.hash()` function in `model` hook.
+For downloading multiple models in the same route we have to use the `Ember.RSVP.hash()` function in the `model` hook.

-`RSVP.hash` wraps more promises and return a nicely structured hashed object.
+`RSVP.hash` wraps multiple promises and returns a nicely structured hashed object.
 More information: http://emberjs.com/api/classes/RSVP.html#method_hash

 ``` javascript
 // app/routes/admin/seeder.js